Why a Health Savings Account (HSA) Is a Good Deal

 How much can you save with an HSA?

-The amount of money you could save on taxes is based on your income tax rate.
+The amount of money you could save on taxes depends on your income tax rate.

-For a single person who puts the annual maximum of $4,300 into their HSA, the tax savings would typically be between $860 and $1,505 annually.
-A family could save almost $3,000 per year on income taxes if they contribute the maximum amount of $8,550 and have a tax rate of 35%.
+For a single person who puts the annual maximum of $4,400 into their HSA, the tax savings would typically be between $880 and $1,540 annually.
+A family could save more than $3,000 per year on income taxes if they contribute the maximum amount of $8,750 and have a top tax rate of 35%.
+Those living in states with local income taxes could save even more.

 Single person